What do you mean by “mainstreaming”?

 Almost all our posting in the #openweb and in the #dotcons in response to #mainstreaming news is noise.
 It’s reactive, fragmented, performative.
 We scroll, we rage, we boost, we dunk, but we don’t build.
 Sometimes, someone posts something thoughtful, something deep, meaningful.
 But it vanishes in the churn.
 The system is designed this way.

 Even on our #openweb, where we have more autonomy, we are mirroring this spectacle path, feeding it attention, reposting its narratives, amplifying its framing.
 In the mess of this world, our timelines become echo chambers of secondhand despair and outrage.
-In short, we’re still speaking their language, on their terms, with their tools.
+In short, we’re still speaking their language, on their terms, with our tools.

 Why?
 Because we haven’t (re)built a place for real signal yet.
 The #OMN (Open Media Network), is a push to shift this dynamic.
 It’s not about broadcasting noise slightly more ethically.
-It’s about creating new spaces entirely, where the roots of stories matter more than the spin, where the focus is on shared compost rather than hot takes, where people and community are producers, and where signal isn’t just a flash, but a ongoing process.
+It’s about creating new spaces entirely, where the roots of stories matter more than the spin, where the focus is on shared compost rather than hot takes, where people and community are producers, and where signal isn’t just a flash, but an ongoing process.

 Even the current #openweb reboot, for all its potential, reproduces these patterns, because we carry them with us.
 We don’t just need alternatives in name, we need alternative cultures, processes, and values.
 We need to compost the mess, the #techshit, and grow new paths from the decay.
 That’s what the #OMN is seeded to do.